Garcia-Hensley-Nichols-NLP-project/GHN-NLP-project/README.md

 In this project, we have shown that the programming language of a GitHub repo can be correctly classified by the contents of the `README.md`.
 If time allowed and the following considerations were implemented in code, we suspect the result would be higher in accuracy and more consistent on unseen data.

+**Next Steps:**
+Other types of models, including Naive Bayes, which we attempted but found too computationally costly to work on our dataset, could and should be evaluated.
+In the case of Naive Bayes, we will need to use a decidedly smaller and more selectively targeted set of features.
+We did attempt to use a Naive Bayes model using some of the features we engineered, but the results were not as promising as the decision tree performance.
+As a next step we would like to take the time to engineer additional features that may prove helpful.

+We noticed that many READMEs were not helpful for our purposes.
+For instance, some READMEs were very brief without any information about the tools used.
+Others were in foreign languages.
+Still others had encoded information which gets parsed out by the preparation script.
+As a next step we would like to separate problematic READMEs such as those mentioned from those that do provide useful information.
+We would like to determine how our models could perform with information rich READMEs vs. those that are scarce with information.

 </details>

 ___